kylest0kes/bl0ck/README.md

 6. Enter your username/email and password when it prompts you to

-7. Sit back and watch as your account is purged of shit!
+7. Sit back and watch as your account is purged!